kleis-technology/terraform-training/tutorials/V2/TP3/README.md

 * `subnet_id`
 * `vpc_security_group_ids`

-You might also want to consider how these variables will be provided to Terraform.
+You might also want to consider how these variables will be provided to Terraform:
 * Environment variables?
 * Command line?
 * *tfvars* files?